schrdh/pinduino-cyclone/README.md

 # pinduino-cyclone
 Pinduino LED programming for Cyclone pinball machine

+Building:
+* Use ArduinoIDE and open .ino file from src folder.
+Use library manager to install Pinduino library
+* Use VSCode with PlatformIO plugin and open project

 # Welcome
 This code is intended for use with the pinduino library.